In a Nutshell

 Retirement Debt

 Retirees who want to retire and enjoy Maine’s beautiful coastline and expansive forests need around $1.01 million to do so comfortably.
-Although this is 3.2% below the national average, it can be difficult for retirees living on a fixed income.
+Although this is 3.2% below the national average, it can still be very difficult to accumulate the funds needed for a comfortable retirement, and for many retirees in Maine, this means living on a very tight, fixed income.

-Whether you’re working with certified credit counselors or our own TurboDebt experts, know that there’s a debt management plan to help you get rid of retirement debt.
+Whether you’re working with certified credit counselors or our own TurboDebt experts, know that there’s a debt management plan to help Maine residents get rid of retirement debt.

 Maine Debt Relief Options